gs6651/SecondBrain/README.md

-- Cisco SDWAN Study Material (Personal Notes, so that I can come back and re-learn it)
-  -  I've collected all this information from 'ciscoLive', `cisco.com`, `networkacademy.io` and many other video resources. 🙏
+These are my Personal Notes, so that I can come back and re-learn it.
+I've collected all this information from `ciscolive.com`, `cisco.com`, `networkacademy.io`, `u.cisco.com` and many other video resources. 🙏